wp-plugins/osm/readme.txt

 Yes, the format has to be Lat,Long.
 The name of the customfield has to be configured.

-= Can I combine OSM plugin with other geo data plugins? =
+= I tagged my posts/pages with another plugin, can I use this tag wit OSM plugin ? =

 Yes, up to now WPGMG (google-maps-geocoder) plugin is supported, others will follow on request.

+= Why is ther no map in the "Edit post" page ? =

+Since most people do not add a map in every post I decided to put it in the settings page.
+If there are some requests to put it in the Edit post I will make it configureable.

 == Screenshots ==
-1. Showing a track added with a GPX file
+1. Shortcode generator in the plugin settings page
 2. Showing the geo data of all posts/pages within one map
+3. Showing a track added with a GPX file